-- 2.25 Although its population has grown significantly since the 1930's, Angmering has managed to retain its rural charm.
-This is principally due to its landscape setting, the preservation of its village square and shops, and the designated Conservation Area, which contains a number of fine houses and cottages dating back as far as the 14th century. - 2.26 Many old buildings were lost in the 1930s when well meaning local councillors, in their attempt to improve housing and introduce more sanitary conditions into the village, demolished many old cottages and moved residents into new Council housing in the north of the village. - 2.27 Old buildings and barns continued to disappear up until 1970 when the community became increasingly aware of its lost heritage.
-At which point, conservation and preservation organisations, such as The Angmering Society, were formed.
+- 2.25 Although its population has grown significantly since the 1930's, Angmering has managed to retain its rural charm principally due to its landscape setting, the preservation of its village square and shops, and designated Conservation area with a number of fine 16th Century at 18th Century houses and cottages, the oldest dating back to the 14th Century. - 2.26 Many old buildings were lost in the 1930s when well meaning local councillors wished to improve housing and introduce more sanitary conditions into the village, demolished many old cottages and moved residents into new Council housing. - 2.27 Old buildings and barns continued to disappear up until 1970 before the community became increasingly aware of its lost heritage.
+At that point, conservation and preservation organisations, such as The Angmering Society, were formed.
 Angmering currently has 76 Listed

-Buildings and Structures, 64 of them in the Conservation Area.
-See map in Appendix B (Map B1).
+Buildings, 64 of them in the Conservation Area.
+See map in Appendix B.